Temons/course-learn-frontend/src/features/editableProfileCard/README.md

-## Фича с формой изменения профиля
+## Feature with a Profile Edit Form